What you should know before planning your funeral

 Funeral insurance can help

 Funeral insurance can help to cover these costs, with a simple, lump sum payout when it’s needed most.
-Having funeral insurance ensures your loved ones are not left with a financial burden when you die.
+Having funeral insurance ensures your loved ones are not left with unmanageable costs when you die.

-Australian Seniors Insurance Agency Funeral Insurance policies offer a range of benefits as standard, including:
+Seniors Funeral Insurance offers a range of benefits, including:

-- A lump sum pay out to help cover funeral costs and other immediate expenses.
+• A lump sum payout of up to $15,000 to help cover funeral costs and other immediate expenses.

 • 100% paid to you if you are diagnosed with a terminal illness1